AnyLogic provides users with the easy mechanism of integrating AnyLogic models with external Java applications.

 Now you will see new files appeared in the project folder.

-Import the package containing the model classes by writing the following line in the very beginning of the class code in your project:
+Import the package containing the model classes.
+Type the following code in the next line:

-(You can know the model package name in AnyLogic, in
+(You can find the model package name in

 the Advanced properties